 Several action teams made up of professionals and/or community members work closely with the Coalition.
 Learn more about them here:

-Provides advice, support, and guidance as the Coalition implements strategies to meet its mission goals.
-The group meets quarterly.
+The Advisory Board is made up of Rice County Social Services and Public Health staff, public school and health care workers, and other direct service individuals.
+The board provides advice, support, and guidance as the Coalition implements strategies to meet its mission goals.
+This group meets quarterly.

 Contact: rccmhc@healthycommunityinitiative.org